 Lynchburg Community Market COVID-19 Guidelines:

 - Indoor market area is open to the public.

 - In accordance with the Governor’s Order – please wear a face mask or covering.

 - Follow all directional signage posted within the Market.
-We will be adopting a “one way” path to help you navigate the Market as safely and efficiently as possible.
 All access to the inside of the Market will be through the large doors near Barb’s Dream Hut and all customers will need to exit out of the doors near Philippine Delight.

-- Wash your hands often, we have staff working diligently to sanitize all high contact surfaces thoroughly and frequently for your safety.
+- Wash your hands often, staff is working diligently to sanitize all high contact surfaces thoroughly and frequently for your safety.

-- Please do not move or re-arrange any tables within the Market.
-We have reopened our seating areas to 50% capacity.
+- Seating areas are open at 50% capacity.
+Please do not move or re-arrange any tables within the Market.
 It is important that all chairs and tables remain in their current position to ensure proper social distancing guidelines are being satisfied.

-- Shop quickly.
-If visiting any of our permanent shops, we ask that you “grab and go” to reduce any waiting times for others.
+- Please shop quickly.
+If visiting any of the permanent shops, please “grab and go” to reduce any waiting times for others.
 Consider using our outdoor seating areas for any prolonged social activity.

-- Permanent shops and restaurants are working with limited space and can only accommodate a few guests at a time so please be patient and wait for any lines to clear out before proceeding into the spaces.
+- Permanent shops and restaurants are working with limited space and can only accommodate a few guests at a time.
+Please be patient and wait for any lines to clear out before proceeding into the spaces.

 Vendor Contact Info & Pre-Order Form